Picture Motion Browser: Backup

 PMB is able to back up files to either a CD or DVD.
 Backups can also be made to Blu-ray disc if the appropriate software is installed.
 Pictures can also be exported to a memory stick or certain Sony Cyber-shot digital cameras.

 Face recognition

 Facial recognition is also present in PMB, although not to the extent of Picasa.
 While faces are shown, you cannot group them by a certain person or add a name to them.

 Geotagging

 Pictures and video imported into PMB are able to be geotagged with Google Maps if they do not have GPS data already attached.
 If the picture has GPS Exif data attached, then PMB will display it.

 Video Features

 PMB is capable of importing AVCHD video to the local computer.
-PMB can also allow minor editing and trimming of video.
+PMB can also allow minor editing, such as combining and trimming of video.
 A user can upload video to Facebook or YouTube or a user can burn 1080p60 video to Blu-ray or DVD after converting to 1080i.

 On the latest version-5.8.02-it adds the capability to burn 3D and 60p/50p videos on Blu-ray Disc media without being converted (September 2011).